gertingold/tools4scicomp/manuscript/git.rst

 At first sight, this branch behaves like a usual branch where we can look around and even commit changes.
 However, once we leave the branch, there is no way to get back to these commits.
-As Git explains in the message reproduced above, one needs to check out the branch into a regular new branch if one wants to keept the commits generated in a branch in a "detached head state".
+As Git explains in the message reproduced above, one needs to check out the branch into a regular new branch if one wants to keep the commits generated in a branch in a "detached head state".
 If one forgets to do so, Git will give the following warning::